Peter Luginbill: Biography

 Luginbill was born in a Swiss settlement in Florimont (Blumenbergewald), Franche-Comté in 1818.
 In 1824, Luginbill and his family (who were Swiss Mennonites) fled from the Emmenthal to the Jura and to Alsace-Lorraine because of religious persecution.
 During the French occupation, Luginbill's family had retained his Swiss citizenship by concealing family records.
 Luginbill spoke both French and Swiss German.

 Luginbill and his family emigrated to the United States and settled near Orrville, Ohio.
-Later, in September 1847, they moved to the area that would become Berne, where they were early settlers and where Peter was a founder.
+Later, in September 1847, they moved to the area that would become Berne, Indiana, where they were early settlers and where Peter was a founder.
 The community was named after the capital of Switzerland.
 As a city father, Luginbill often performed the functions of teacher, preacher and judge.
 He was also an early town trustee and treasurer.

 A skilled carpenter, Luginbill (as the name had come to be spelled) purchased 80 acres of land and built a log barn and a frame farmhouse in 1855.
 The home was insulated by using straw and mud between the logs.
 Luginbill also built the first Swiss Mennonite Church in Indiana during the same year.